donalstar/interview-task-service/README.md

 | Validate W-9 Received By Supplier      | 2 | W-9 ID |
 | Add Info to My Co.
 Profile | 3 | Company Details |

+### Sample Set of Service Requests

+* Create a task.
+* Assign a task to a user.
+* Set a task status
+* Fetch all tasks assigned to a user

 ## To start the service

 ```sh